 Another recurring evidence of the Levallois exploitation system is the detachment of a preferential cortical core flake, that, like nos.
 Q686, Q1056, Q1052, Q499, e Q1055, was often reused as centripetal scraper thanks to the jagged and denticulate edges left by the progressive around detachment.

-Quartz Levallois.
+Quartz Levallois tools.
 Regarding the use of quartz as a material for the manufacture of sharp tools, since flint is the primary rock used at Levantine sites, while quartz is absent, we hypothesised that at Pyrgos/Mavroraki, the use and knowledge acquired in the processing of spheroids influenced the creation of smaller tools up to the Middle Palaeolithic, including the Levallois industry.
 The production of quartz tools is, in fact, part of a distinguishable complex that highlights a systematic and deliberate flaking strategy that continues uninterrupted from the Acheulo-Yabrudian period to the Levallois industry.

 The first production comprises cortical and subcortical flakes, with a predominance of irregular prismatic shapes and roughly set morphologies with elongated, discoidal, and triangular flakes.